igorkry/tnt4j-streams/README.md

 `orders-in.log` and `orders-out.log` files contains set of order activity events.
 Single file line defines data of single order activity event.

-NOTE: records in this file are from year `2011` i.e. `12 Jul 2011`, so then getting events data in JKoolCloud please do not forget to just to dashboard time frame to that period!
+NOTE: records in this file are from year `2011` i.e. `12 Jul 2011`, so then getting events data in JKool Cloud please do not forget to just to dashboard time frame to that period!

-Sample configuration and sample idea is same as 'Single Log file' with one single difference:
+Sample configuration and sample idea is same as ['Single Log file'](#single-log-file) with one single difference:
 ```xml
     <property name="FileName" value="orders-*.log"/>
 ```